 By using this strategy, you could:

-- take advantage of a tax-effective income stream investment while you are still working, and
+- take advantage of an income stream investment while you are transitioning to retirement, and

 - build a bigger retirement nest egg without reducing your current income and lifestyle.